Follow Island in the Net on WordPress.com

 I would lie if I said I am not frustrated and feel dispirited by this news and the challenges before me.

 Walking is challenging since I need both eyes to measure depth.
 I will not be driving.
 My spouse, although she has done much for me during this time, can only help so much, and I do not want to overwhelm her.
 She has health challenges.
-She will not be able to drive me to work each day, or to the early morning photography workshops and photo walks I usually do at this time of year.
+She will not be able to drive me to work each day or to the early morning photography workshops and photo walks I usually do at this time of year.

 I am a freelance consultant.
 I have no vacation days and no paid time off.
-On Monday I will have a big ask of my client.
+On Monday I will have a big request from my client.
 Will they allow me to work remotely until my eyesight improves?
-It’s not a technical issue.
+It's not a technical issue.
 Until my eye surgery, I worked remotely two days a week1.
 The client has systems and technology to support this.
-It’s more of asking for a policy exception.
+It's more of asking for a policy exception.

 I know what I can’t do.
 I can’t drive or go on photo walks.
 I can work, but I need frequent breaks to rest my eyes.
 As I mentioned, I alternate between putting an eye patch over the left eye and then the right eye, but even with that, by the end of the day, my eyes hurt from trying to focus on the text on the screen.
 I have been using Siri dictation to send emails and text messages.
 It's not an ideal solution.